-Ryan Trecartin challenges the viewer with super-fast cuts, accelerated sound and changing characters and sets.
+Ryan Trecartin challenges the viewers with super-fast cuts, accelerated sound and changing characters and sets.
 The outlandishly made up, continuously chatting actors recall self-promoters on YouTube and in cheap television casting shows.
 Although the films resemble improvised amateur videos on the Internet, Trecartin wrote the screen play for each of them.
 Felix Rothenhäusler now ventures for the first time in staging one of these scenarios in a play at the Kammerspiele.
 The Re'Search, the title of a complex language artwork, goes beyond the boundaries of gender, class and race.
 Ryan Trecartin’s text collage appears in parallel as a bilingual edition published by Merve-Verlag.

-In the context of this experiment, on the Kammer’s rehearsal stage 3 the Sammlung Goetz presents the artist’s 7-channel multimedia installation The Premise Place (edit 1) (2009), which includes the film The Re'Search.
+In the context of this experiment, on the rehearsal stage of Kammer 3 the Sammlung Goetz presents the artist’s 7-channel multimedia installation The Premise Place (edit 1) (2009), which includes the film The Re'Search.
 The installation serves as an accessible backdrop into which Trecartin integrates the seven films on flat screens as well as props from his films as sculptural elements.

 Curated by Leo Lencsés